Incorporating device characterization into security proofs: Proposed framework

 for some initial state $\sigma^{(0)}$ and some channels $\channF_j: \KA_j \KB_j E_j \to Q_j$ that represent arbitrary ``physical processes'' taking place between the completion of the $j^\text{th}$ protocol instance and the following instance.
 In the subsequent discussions, we will be discussing properties of states with the form in~\eqref{eq:state_n}, with the understanding that they are meant to describe the state at the end of $n$ QKD protocol instances.

 We highlight that in this formalism we have chosen, we allow each of the $\channF_j$ channels to potentially act nontrivially on the keys $\KA_{j}\KB_{j}$ produced by the preceding channel, not just the ``side-information'' register $E_{j}$.
 This is because these channels are intended to capture ``all physical processes'' that take place in each instance, and in many practical applications of QKD, one would presumably want to make use of the keys produced in each instance before the next instance has fully completed.
-This could potentially leak information about those keys to an adversary --- as an example\footnote{Another particularly critical example would be using part of the keys produced by one instance to authenticate the subsequent instance, as discussed in e.g.~\cite{Por14}.}, if $\KA_{j}\KB_{j}$ are used in a one-time-pad protocol, then the ciphertext can be nontrivially correlated to $\KA_{j}\KB_{j}$ (this being essentially the reason one-time-pads cannot be used to encrypt more than one message).
+This could potentially leak information about those keys to an adversary --- as an example, if $\KA_{j}\KB_{j}$ are used in a one-time-pad protocol, then the ciphertext can be nontrivially correlated to $\KA_{j}\KB_{j}$ (this being essentially the reason one-time-pads cannot be used to encrypt more than one message).
+Another particularly critical example would be using part of the keys produced by one instance to authenticate the subsequent instance, as discussed in e.g.~\cite{Por14}.
 By including these keys in the domain of $\channF_j$, our formalism is able to capture such scenarios as well; in particular, we do not require that the keys remain ``unused'' until the devices have reached the end of their certification lifespan (which would clearly be impractical).

 \begin{remark} Some care is needed in interpreting the registers $E_j$ in the above definition.
-Specifically, we first emphasize it is known that if the behaviour of the device in some QKD protocol instance depends nontrivially on some ``memory'' of the raw key retained from previous instances, then this fundamentally breaks the composable security of QKD~\cite{BCK13}.\footnote{While that work was focused on device-independent QKD, the same issue arises for any other form of QKD (including measurement-device-independent QKD) in the absence of assumptions ruling out such forms of memory effects in the devices, whether they be for state preparation or measurement.} Therefore, we should consider how this is to be reflected in the above formalism, denoting the memory retained in a QKD device after each protocol instance as $R_j$.
+Specifically, we first emphasize it is known that if the behaviour of the device in some QKD protocol instance depends nontrivially on some ``memory'' of the raw key retained from previous instances, then this fundamentally breaks the composable security of QKD~\cite{BCK13}. {While that work was focused on device-independent QKD, the same issue arises for any other form of QKD (including measurement-device-independent QKD) in the absence of assumptions ruling out such forms of memory effects in the devices, whether they be for state preparation or measurement.} Therefore, we should consider how this is to be reflected in the above formalism, denoting the memory retained in a QKD device after each protocol instance as $R_j$.